giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 ## Troubleshooting

-In case you have any issues with the creation of the resources, you can check the logs of the `Flux` controller to understand what is happening.
+In case you have any issues with the creation of the resources, you can check the logs of the `Flux` controller to understand what's happening.
 You can use the following command to check the logs:

 ```sh